bodom0015/angular-alert/README.md

 [Live Demo!](http://bodom0015.game-server.cc/bower_components/angular-alert/demo.html)

 ## Motivation
 While receiving events (from websocket, http, etc), it is sometimes beneficial to display these events to the user.
-To facilitate with such operations, I have constructed a simple queue service that accepts incoming events and can automatically dismiss them for you.
+To facilitate with such operations, I have constructed a simple queue service that accepts incoming events and can automatically dismiss them.
 The user can also choose to manually control the contents of the alert queue if you would prefer to do so.

+The user can then bind to this alert queue to display the alert's contents in whatever way they choose.

 ## Installation
 I will hopefully finish construction of this module and publish it as a bower component soon!